pkleef/virtuoso-opensource/README.UPGRADE.md

 For VOS 5.0 RDF_QUAD table, we have a set of dump/load stored procedures to dump graphs into a set of backup files, which can then be reloaded into the VOS 7.x database.
 Contact us at <vos.admin@openlinksw.com> for more info.

-If you attempt to start a VOS 5.x database with a VOS 7.x server, the server will print the following message ans refuses to start the database:
+If you attempt to start a VOS 5.x database with a VOS 7.x server, the server will print the following message and refuses to start the database:

 ```